mgduda/convert_mpas/README.md

   to be specified with environment variables
 - Handle time dimension in both input and output files; for now, we can just keep one time period per file
+- Decide what to do if input file contains no unlimited dimension